Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Queenstown has been proclaimed the most adventurous city in the world!

-You can get your blood racing in the almost endless list of extreme activities: Queenstown is a perfect place to dare and try something new!
+You can get your blood racing with the almost endless list of extreme activities: Queenstown is a perfect place to dare to try something new!

 Adrenaline junkies will find it hard not to overdose on Queenstown thanks to an astonishing number of heart-pounding activities.
-Here are just some of them:
+Here are just a few of them:

 - White water rafting